mitchellballer/practice/mysite/mysite/README.txt

 this creates a migration.
 We can read a version of the migration with >python manage.py sqlmigrate polls 0001 (pretty cool) We can use a migration to create model tables in our database >python manage.py migrate

+Cool API things from the python shell >python manage.py shell
+>>>from polls.models import Choice, Question
+>>>Question.objects.all() #we see that there aren't any questions in the system yet